-Debbie has also directed a number of high profile commercial and social issue campaigns with: COI (government social issue campaigns), Samaritans, Samsung, Huawei, Bacardi, Channel 4, Aviva, Boots No7, Bacardi, Sky Arts, TATE, Mind, Citizens UK and more.
+Debbie has also directed a number of high profile commercial and social issue campaigns with: COI (government social issue campaigns), Samaritans, Samsung, Microsoft, Huawei, Bacardi, Channel 4, Aviva, Boots No7, Sky Arts, TATE, Mind, Citizens UK and more.

-She has just completed her debut short drama Three Sacks Full of Hats starring Warren Brown, Tom Meeten, David Sterne and Alison Steadman has screened at festivals worldwide.
+She has recently completed her award winning debut short drama Three Sacks Full of Hats starring Warren Brown, Tom Meeten, David Sterne and Alison Steadman has screened at festivals worldwide.
 A co-production of Century Films and Prodigal and is developing her debut feature We’ll Live and Die In These Towns with writer Geoff Thompson and Century Films and Prodigal with producers Lee Thomas, Jane Nicholson and Executive Producer Brian Hill.